kennethleungty/StatsAssume/README.md

 3. Make changes and test
 4. Submit **Pull Request** with comprehensive description of changes

-If you would like to request a feature or report a bug, please [create a GitHub Issue](https://github.com/kennethleungty/statsassume/issues) using one of the templates provided.
+If you would like to request a feature or report a bug, please [create a GitHub Issue](https://github.com/kennethleungty/statsassume/issues).

 [See full contribution guide →](https://github.com/kennethleungty/statsassume/blob/main/CONTRIBUTING.md)